 VIRTIS: Visible and Infrared Thermal Imaging Spectrometer

-VIRTIS is an imaging spectrometer that combines three data channels in one instrument.
-Two of the data channels are committed to spectral mapping and are housed in the Mapper (-M) optical subsystem.
-The third channel is devoted solely to spectroscopy and is housed in the High resolution (-H) optical subsystem.
+VIRTIS is an imaging spectrometer that combines three observing channels in one instrument.
+Two of the channels are devoted to spectral mapping (mapper optical subsystem), while the third channel is devoted to spectroscopy (high resolution optical subsystem).